MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/overview.md

 Windows Admin Center is a locally deployed, browser-based app for managing Windows servers, clusters, hyper-converged infrastructure, as well as Windows 10 PCs.
 It comes at no additional cost beyond Windows and is ready to use in production.

-To find out what's new, see [What's new?](../support/release-history.md).
+To find out what's new, see [Release history](../support/release-history.md).

 ## Download now

-You can get Windows Admin Center up and running in your environment in minutes:

-1. Visit the Microsoft Eval Center to download [Windows Admin Center](https://www.microsoft.com/evalcenter/evaluate-windows-admin-center).
-Even though it says “Eval Center”, this is where you can get the generally available version for production use.
+**Download [Windows Admin Center](https://www.microsoft.com/evalcenter/evaluate-windows-admin-center)** from the Microsoft Evaluation Center.
+Even though it says “Start your evaluation”, this is the generally available version for production use, included as part of your Windows or Windows Server license.

-2. For help installing, see [Install](deploy/install.md).
-3. For tips on getting started with Windows Admin Center, see [Get started](use/get-started.md).
+For help installing, see [Install](deploy/install.md).
+For tips on getting started with Windows Admin Center, see [Get started](use/get-started.md).

 You can update non-preview versions of Windows Admin Center by using Microsoft Update or by manually downloading and installing Windows Admin Center.
 Each non-preview version of Windows Admin Center is supported until 30 days after the next non-preview version is released.
 See our [support policy](../support/index.md) for more info.